girlscript/winter-of-contributing/C_CPP/Fundamentals/Introduction to C/Introduction_To_C_Programming.md

-### Since, i have learned C as the first language of my career in Technology, i would like to share my learnings and hope you choose this as yours! 💯
+### Since, I have learned C as the first language of my career in Technology, I would like to share my learnings and hope you choose this as yours! 💯

 ## Facts about C Programming Language
 Let us talk about some general facts:

 - The  American  National  Standards  Institute (ANSI) had formalized the C language.
-You know what this is an important step for a language to be recognised for future use and generation. 👍
+This is an important step for a language to be recognised for use by future generations.

 Secondly,
 - C was invented to write UNIX operating system.
 Linux OS, PHP, and MySQL are written in C.
-- C has been written in assembly language.
+- C is written in assembly language.

 #### What else?
-Umm, let's talk about features of C Language
+Umm, let's talk about the features of C Language

 ## Features of C Programming Language
-The most important features which i think makes C Language as the most supported language for the initial stage is:
+The most important features, which I think make C Language as the most supported language for the initial stage, are:
 - Easily extensible.
 - Highly portable
 - Efficient and fast
 - C is a robust language with a rich set of built-in functions and operators.
-- C is a collection of C library functions; we can also create our function and add it to the C library.
+- C is a collection of C library functions; we can also create our own functions and add them to the C library.

 #### Woahhh!
-These features are quite fascinating :) Isn't it?
+These features are quite fascinating :) Aren't they?
- So, lets talk about Advantages of C language
+ So, lets talk about the Advantages of C language.

 ## Advantages of C Programming Language
 - C is the building block for many other programming languages.